ab218/sipit/README.md

 ![alt tag](https://github.com/ab218/sipit/blob/master/src/Images/Logo.png)

 Sip-It is a web app for finding nearby cafes.
 It was built by Aaron Black and Hyunjung Oh with React and Express and takes advantage of Yelp and Google API.
+Enjoy!

 ## Currently Working
 - Gets geolocation and finds nearby cafes.